rrfrancesc/beautiful-jekyll/computingR.md

 <img src="http://i67.tinypic.com/2e5vabq.png" width="150">

+I began using **R** for data visualisation, and, over time, it has become integral to my workflow.
+It’s just so flexible, and the more you get immersed in the R world, the more you realise what you can do with it.

 At *ERM Re* [(ERM)](http://ermgrupo.com), I'm doing a lot of reinsurance consulting work in **R**.
 Here you can see some examples of the projects developed.

 <br>